 - Bachelor of Science (Petroleum Engineering)

-- Bachelor of Science (Chemical and Biochemical Engineering)
+- Bachelor of Science (Quantitative Biosciences and Engineering)

 To qualify for a Bachelor of Science degree from Colorado School of Mines, all candidates must satisfy the following requirements: